Harder Than It Seems - Casual Crunch

 Hello fellow daoists!

-So, while I wait on art, I decided to refine my own skills.
-Over the past few weeks I've practiced making several different types of casual games.
+So, while I wait on art, I decided to refine my programming skills.
+Over the past few weeks I've practiced making several different types of "casual" games.
 I learned a lot from each.
-Boiling down the essence of fun can be difficult - after all, we all have our own idea on what's fun.
-So, by trying many things I gained a bit more insight.
+Boiling down the essence of fun can be difficult - after all, we all have our own idea of what's fun.
+So, by trying many things I gained more insight.
 As a result, this process made HPC better.
-Today, I'll just share some screenshots from those very unfinished projects.
-There is no guarantee that any of them will see the light of day, btw so don't get your hopes up ^_^.
+Today, I'll share some screenshots from those very unfinished projects.
+There is no guarantee that any of them will ever see the light of day, so don't get your hopes up ^_^.

 P.S.
 All of these images use placeholder art from various places.
 And, in some case, AI generated images.